mongodb/amboy/README.rst

 API and Documentation
 ---------------------

-See the `godoc API documentation <https://godoc.org/github.com/mongodb/amboy>` for more information about amboy interfaces and internals.
+See the `API documentation <https://godoc.org/github.com/mongodb/amboy>` for more information about amboy interfaces and internals.

 Development